Executive Order 14247: How the End of Paper Checks Impacts Mobility Programs

 What’s changing

-As a reminder, by September 30, 2025, paper checks for federal disbursements, including IRS refunds and tax payments, will no longer be available.
+Starting September 30, 2025, paper checks for federal disbursements, including IRS refunds and tax payments, began to be phased out, marking the first step in the IRS’s broader move to electronic payments.
 Executive Order 14247 dictates that electronic channels such as Direct Pay, EFTPS, IRS Online Account, ACH, and debit/credit card processors will become the required standard.
 While a few narrow exceptions exist, nearly all mobile employees will need to transact electronically.

 For relocating employees, this change impacts how and when they receive refunds or make payments.
 Ensuring U.S. bank accounts are active, up-to-date, and properly documented is critical.
 Employees may need guidance navigating these digital-only processes, especially if they are experiencing them for the first time.